Entegee

 Iterations

 The next step after research was iteration.
+We explored how to visually communicate Entegee’s promise of smart talent and real-world impact.
 Design elements, typefaces, layouts, logos, textures, images were all created before grouping the best working elements into three concepts.

 Initial Concepts